sifatmohossain/AzureSentinel-SIEM-/README.md

 <h2>Description</h2>
-In this blog, I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+In this project, I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
 I observed live attacks (RDP Brute Force) from all around the world.
 I used a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.
 <br />